imgag/aiDIVA/README.md

 ## Pathogenicity prediction
-There are two random forest models that are used in aiDIVA to predict the pathogenicity of a given variant.
-One for SNP variants and the other for inframe InDel variants.
-The training data of the two models consists of variants from Clinvar combined with additional variants from HGMD that are not present in Clinvar.
+There is one combined random forest model that is used in aiDIVA to predict the pathogenicity of a given variant.
+It covers SNP variants and inframe InDel variants.
+The training data of the model consists of variants from Clinvar and was internally validated on variants from HGMD (pathogenic) and gnomAD (benign) that are not present in Clinvar.

-The scripts used to train the models can be found in the following GitHub repository: [aiDIVA-Training](https://github.com/imgag/aiDIVA-Training)
+The scripts used to train the model can be found in the following GitHub repository: [aiDIVA-Training](https://github.com/imgag/aiDIVA-Training)

-_Frameshift_ variants will get the no score, whereas _synonymous_ variants always get the lowest score 0.0
+_Frameshift_ variants will get a default score of 0.9, whereas _synonymous_ variants always get the lowest score 0.0

 Pretrained random forest models using our current feature set can be found [here](https://download.imgag.de/ahboced1/aiDIVA_pretrained_models/).
 The models were trained using scikit-learn v0.19.1.
 The trained models of scikit-learn are version dependent, but during our tests it also worked to load the 0.19.1 model with newer versions of scikit-learn (only the other way round it didn't work).